tudelft/racebian/cross-compiler/README.md

 Create a docker image that does all the compilations and maintains a synched copy of the RPi rootfs.

-1. Derive a docker image from debian:bullseye (to get identical environemtn including glibc2.31)
+1. Derive a docker image from debian:bullseye (to get identical environment including glibc2.31)
 2. install the cross-compile toolchains in it
-3. rsync the rootfs on every `docker buildx`, but fail silenty
-4. expose an ENTRYPOINT that handles the building by
+3. expose an ENTRYPOINT that handles the building by
-  - mounting the package on `docker run`
-  - passing in the cmake WD
-  - passing in the cmake arguments
-  - alias the command to something nicer, potetially with make, even though that would be quite confusion
-5. build and upload with an ansible playbook
+  1. keeping an updated copy of the raspberries `lib` and `usr` directies available to the container, for correct includes/linking.
+  2. using cmake and make on a specified local package
+  3. optionally deploys the build-files to a specified location on the pi

+Read further for setup and the eventual build-commands

 ## Docker image setup

-Prerequesites (execute as local user):
+Prerequesites (execute as local user) https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-22-04:
 ```bash
 sudo apt install apt-transport-https ca-certificates curl software-properties-common
 curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo gpg --dearmor -o /usr/share/keyrings/docker-archive-keyring.gpg